BenMradB/travel-list/README.md

 2. Navigate to the directory where you want to clone the repository using the `cd` command.
 For example, if you want to clone it to your desktop, you can use:

-3. Clone the repository by running the following command:
+3. Clone the repository by running the following command: `git clone https://github.com/BenMradB/travel-list.git`

-4. Once the cloning process is complete, navigate to the cloned repository directory using the `cd` command:
+4. Once the cloning process is complete, navigate to the cloned repository directory using the `cd` command: `cd travel-list`

-5. Install the project dependencies by running the following command:
+5. Install the project dependencies by running the following command: `npm install`

-6. Start the development server with the following command:
+6. Start the development server with the following command: `npm run dev`

-7. Open your browser and visit `http://localhost:3000` to access the "travel-list" application.
+7. Open your browser and visit `http://localhost:5173` to access the "travel-list" application.

 Feel free to explore, make changes, and contribute to the project!